AllinLeeYL/CGRA-Tool/README.md

-# CGRA-Mapper
+# CGRA-Tool

-A CGRA mapper integrated with LLVM.
+A CGRA tool, including a mapper that can map LLVM loops in the form of IR to targeted CGRA, integrated with LLVM as a Pass or an executable tool.